ankitarunpatil/Data-Science/LinearRegression/Readme.md

-# Linear Regression performed on House Pricing data
+# Linear Regression performed on the House Pricing data